njirutitus/restaurant-backend/README.md

 1. Fork this repository to your account.
 2. clone the repository to your local machine.
 3. Create a branch with the name of feature you want to add or a issue you want to fix.
-4. Add the feature and push to github.
+4. Add the feature and push to GitHub.
 5. Create a pull request with the develop branch.